-Particulars 1998-99 to 2000-01 2006-07 to 2008-09 2014-15 to 2016-17 Sowing/transplanting/weeding 0.90 0.91 0.85 Harvesting/threshing/winnowing 0.85 0.92 0.91 Wage rate of unskilled labour 0.87 0.89 0.85 the International Labour Organization (ILO) has found.
-This gap in wages, known as the gender wage gap, is the highest among 73 countries studied in the report.
+Women are paid most unequally in India, compared to men, when it comes to hourly wages for labour as evident from the Table 8, below.
+A perusal of Table 8 shows that on average, women are paid 34 per cent less than men.
+A recent report by the International Labour Organization (ILO) has found that this gap in wages, known as the gender wage gap, is the highest among 73 countries studied in the report.
 The trend holds true globally as well, but with lower levels of inequality among the sexes, where on average, hourly wages of women are 16 per cent less than those of men.
 Inequality is higher in monthly wages, with a gap of 22 per cent.
 Overall, real wages grew just 1.8 per cent globally (136 countries) in 2017.
-With empirical evidence that gender wage gap is visible.
-Emphasis needs to be placed on ensuring equal pay for women and men (Appendix-I).
+With empirical evidences pointing towards gender wage gap there is a need to give more emphasis on ensuring equal pay for women and men.